Skip to main content

 Undisputed Amounts: The Partial Payment Requirement

 One of the most important and most frequently ignored requirements in California claims law is the obligation to pay undisputed amounts promptly.
-Under California Insurance Code section 790.03(h)(11) and the regulations, when the insurer agrees that some portion of the claim is valid but disputes the total amount, it must pay the undisputed portion immediately — it cannot withhold payment of the entire claim while the disputed portion is being negotiated.
+Under 10 CCR section 2695.7(h), once the insurer accepts the claim in whole or in part, it must tender the amount that has been determined and is not disputed immediately — and in no event more than 30 calendar days after acceptance.
+It cannot withhold payment of the entire claim while the disputed portion is being negotiated.

 For example, if the policyholder submits a claim for $150,000 and the insurer’s own estimate shows $90,000 in covered damage, the insurer must pay the $90,000 promptly even if the parties are still negotiating the remaining $60,000.
 Holding the entire $150,000 hostage to the dispute over the $60,000 difference is a clear violation.
 For a deeper discussion of advance payment obligations, see advance payments and partial payments and CDI advance payment requirements.